-All the best scientifically proven nutrients and foods for healthy, glowing skin, including antioxidants, healthy fats, collagen, and more!
+Find out the best nutrients and foods for healthy, glowing skin, including antioxidants, healthy fats, collagen, and more!
+Plus, the 5 worst foods for skin you definitely want to avoid!

 Note from Dena: This guest post was co-written with Rachel Orton, Dietetic Intern, as part of a research partnership between Back To The Book Nutrition and post-graduate nutrition students from Texas Woman’s University.